-In more serious cases, topical and/or oral corticosteroids will be needed to reduce inflammation, swelling and the resulting pain.
-Some dogs may also be given oral antibiotics because very often a dog ear yeast infection is accompanied by a bacterial ear infection.
+In more serious cases, the dog may need topical and/or oral corticosteroids to reduce inflammation, swelling and the resulting pain.
+Some dogs may also receive oral antibiotics because very often a dog ear yeast infection is accompanied by a bacterial ear infection.

-As corticosteroids and antibiotics can compromise a dog’s immune system even further, it is better to treat an episode of dog ear yeast infection is best treated holistically – controlling the yeast both from the outside and the inside.
+As corticosteroids and antibiotics can compromise a dog’s immune system even further, it is better to treat an episode of dog ear yeast infection holistically.
+Try to control the yeast both from the outside and the inside.

 Topically, you can follow the instructions as outlined in our page on Dog Ear Infection Home Remedies.

 Internally, you need to pay attention to the diet of your dog.
-Make sure that your dog is fed a low-carbohydrate, high-protein diet.
+Make sure you feed your dog a low-carbohydrate, high-protein diet.

 Yeasts strive on sugars, and a high-carbohydrate diet is a perfect diet to promote yeast growth.
 Therefore, providing a low-carb, grain-free diet to the dog is important.

 Even if you feed your dog a healthy diet, he may not be able to get the full benefits of the nutrients provided in the diet if he has poor digestion (which is common in dogs with yeast infections).

-If your dog has a stronger digestive system, it can digest and absorb more nutrients from food can be digested and absorbed.
+If your dog has a stronger digestive system, it can digest and absorb more nutrients from food.
 As a result, the immune system will improve.

 Give your dog supplements of digestive enzymes with each meal.
 You may even want to double the recommended dosage for the first 2-3 weeks of treatment.
 If you have a senior dog, you should give him a higher dose of digestive enzymes during the whole course of treatment since older dogs usually cannot produce sufficient digestive enzymes on their own.

-In addition to a diet supplemented with digestive enzymes, you should also give your dog a probiotic supplement, such as VetriScience Laboratories Mega Probiotic for Dogs and Cats.
+In addition to digestive enzymes, you should also give your dog a probiotic supplement, such as VetriScience Laboratories Mega Probiotic for Dogs and Cats.
 Probiotics contain “friendly” bacteria that can keep yeast growth in check.
-This is particularly important if your dog has been prescribed antibiotics.
+This is particularly important if your dog has been on a course of antibiotics.